BuildingLogiX/DataLynX/docs/user-guide/explorer-structure.md

 ### **Flow View Context**

-When you select a node in the Explorer:
+When you select a node in the eXplorer:

 - The **center workspace** shows the Flow View for that node (if it contains blocks)
 - The **right panel** shows the Toolbox (with block categories)